confluentinc/kafka-tutorials/README.md

 ## Testing Locally

 Given the test harness is the `heart` of a tutorial, it will be helpful to describe in detail how to work with a `kafka|ksql|kstreams.yml` file.
-It should be noted the harness file is in the [YAML file format](https://en.wikipedia.org/wiki/YAML), so formatting properly is essential.
-The harness files generates the structure of the rendered tutorial and also validates any output of tutorial steps against expected values.
+You should note the harness file is in the [YAML file format](https://en.wikipedia.org/wiki/YAML), so formatting properly is essential.
+The harness files generate the rendered tutorial structure and validate any output of tutorial steps against expected values.

-This section is not meant to be an exhaustive decription of the harness file.
 New tutorial authors should not need to create a harness file from scratch, using either the `tools/gen_project.sh` or  `tools/clone.sh` script will provide a usable harness file.
-This section should provide enough guidance to add, update, or remove sections as needed.
+This section should provide enough guidance to add, update, or remove parts as needed.

 #### TL;DR

-To run a tutorial programatically do the following stepes.
-Note to follow these instructions you'll need to checkout the kafka-tutorials repo:
+To run a tutorial programmatically, do the following steps.
+Note to follow these instructions you'll need to check out the kafka-tutorials repo:

 1. git clone https://github.com/confluentinc/kafka-tutorials.git
 2. cd kafka-tutorials